Good Source of Crimp PL-259 for 0.4″ Coax Cables

 - Adhesive Heat-Shrink Tubing to cover the crimp

-Fleeman, Anderson & Bird Corporation offers a good compromise connector at a fantastic price.
+Fleeman, Anderson & Bird Corporation offers a good compromise connector at a fantastic price around $3 each.

 It does NOT come with the heat-shrink, but they sell that too in four foot lengths.